-- 1. The Audit Committee shall receive, review, and forward to the council as appropriate, reports, recommendations, and updates from the city auditor. - 2.
-The Audit Committee may: - receive, review, and forward to the council, when relevant to city audits, any reports from the city treasurer, the department of finance, other city offices, or external auditors; and - b. propose that the council adopt ordinances, resolutions, or take other actions, provided that such ordinances, resolutions, or actions are within the jurisdiction of the Audit Committee. - 3.
+- c. propose that the council adopt ordinances, resolutions, or take other actions, provided that such ordinances, resolutions, or actions are within the jurisdiction of the Budget and Audit Committee. - 6.
 A vote of a majority of the members present is required to approve a recommendation to council.
-A two-two vote results in an item being forwarded to council without a recommendation. - 4.
-If an Audit Committee item fails to receive the votes required under Rule15.B.3, any council member during the Council Ideas, Comments, and Questions portion of a council meeting may request the item be placed on a future council agenda.
+A two-two vote results in an item being forwarded to council without a recommendation. - 7.
+If a Budget and Audit Committee item fails to receive the votes required under Rule15.B.6, any council member during the Council Ideas, Comments, and Questions portion of a council meeting may request the item be placed on a future council agenda.